madanyc/workfront-learn.en/help/administration-and-setup/email-and-in-app-notifications/user-subscribe-to-work-items.md

 ---
 title: How to Follow Work Items by Subscribing
-description: Learn how to subscribe to [!DNL Adobe Workfront] projects, tasks, or issues to receive notifications when comments are made on the item.
+description: Learn how to subscribe to projects, tasks, or issues to receive notifications when comments are made on the item.
 feature: System Setup and Administration
 activity: deploy
 type: Tutorial